-The University of Notre Dame's Franklyn E. Doan Undergraduate Scholars program honors College of Arts and Letters students who have demonstrated academic success, provided substantial service to the university or surrounding community, and show promise as African American scholars and leaders.
+The University of Notre Dame's Franklyn E. Doan Undergraduate Scholars program honors College of Arts and Letters students who have demonstrated academic success, provided substantial service to the university or surrounding community, and show promise as scholars and leaders of color based on their performance during their first year at Notre Dame.
 The program is supported by a gift from the estate of the late Franklyn E. Doan, a 1929 graduate of Notre Dame.

 Each Franklyn E. Doan Undergraduate Scholar receives an award commemorating the Doan designation.
 See a list of winners here.

 The Doan Scholars represent some of the best and brightest students on our Notre Dame campus.
 Africana Studies is lucky to have the opportunity to work with these talented students and we welcome questions about the scholars, the program, and our commitment to supporting diversity initiatives across campus.

 About the Award

 As Doan Scholars, students remain active participants in the Department of Africana Studies and become part of a mentoring cohort under the supervision of the department's director of undergraduate studies.
-In addition, Doan Scholars are eligible to apply for travel expenses to conferences, archives, or other cultural events related in some way to the student’s major academic interests or vocational aspirations.
-Group events are also part of this experience, the purpose of which is to facilitate students’ transition to the College of Arts and Letters and familiarize them with the rich intellectual tradition of the University.
+In addition, Doan Scholars are eligible to apply for travel expenses to conferences, archives, or other cultural events related in some way to their major academic interests or vocational aspirations.
+Group community building events, one on one mentoring, and connection to University resources related to pursuing graduate education are also part of our programming.

 About the Winners